Rudd-O/rattlesnakeos-build/README.md

 2. If you'd like not to fork the project, you can also place the JSON text as the (string) value of the `CUSTOM_CONFIG` parameter of your `parameters.groovy` file.
 This is obviously more complicated.
 3. Finally, you can manually paste JSON text directly into the *Build with parameters* page.
 Any text pasted there will override any existing `custom-config.json` file for that specific build.
 But the next build won't remember this action, so it will be done without the custom config you pasted.

-JSON being not TOML, there are only syntax differences between what may go into the configuration file.
+JSON being not TOML, there are syntax differences between what may go into the configuration file.
+The semantics of the custom configuration, however, are the same.

 Let's use the RattlesnakeOS README example for our purpose here.
 Suppose you'd put this into a `.rattlesnakeos.toml` config: